Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Introduction

 Finally, we carry out some numerical tests.
 The adaptive mesh refinement is validated in \cite{Article1}, so we focus here on illustrating the estimator's behavior.
 We numerically observe that $\eta_{\Gamma}$ has a minor influence and thus, can be neglected in the mesh refinement, and that the estimator is robust with respect to the various parameters.

 The paper is organized as follows.
 In Section \ref{sec:pb_modele}, we give the continuous and discrete formulations, while in Section \ref{sec: A posteriori_estim}, the equilibrated flux and the a posteriori error estimator introduced in \cite{Article1} are recalled.
 Section \ref{sec:reliab} is devoted to the proof of the reliability bound.
 In the next two sections, we establish some results useful to prove the efficiency: Section \ref{sec:decomp_RT} is dedicated to the properties of a piecewise Raviart-Thomas space on the cut cells, while in Section \ref{sec:bound_tau} the decomposition of the flux correction in the previous space is obtained.
 Then we establish the local efficiency in Section \ref{sec:eff}.
 Finally, several numerical experiments are presented in Section \ref{sec:num_sim}.
-The paper ends with Appendix \ref{sec:appendixB}, which deals with a technical point in the efficiency proof.